Faculty of Science

 For university students, official transcripts from all post-secondary institutions you have attended (other than UFV) showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

-2. Proof of completion of prerequisites is required for registration.
+2. Proof of completion of prerequisites is required for course registration.
 It is essential that you submit an official high school transcript at least two weeks before you register.

 You will be advised of an admission decision and, if accepted, will be provided with registration information.
 A deposit is required when you register (see the Fees and Other Costs section).